4pplet/waffling80/README.md

 ***NOTE: This project is still mostly untested, check compatibility list. *** If you test this project in a case not listed in the compatiblity list.
 Please let me know here or at mail@4pplet.com

 The distance between plate and PCB for a Hi-Tek board is 0.6mm bigger than a normal MX/Alps PCB.
 For this reason, I've added a small "USB Spacer PCB" to the NMB release that can be used if needed.
 If used, break away the normal USB-port and solder the USB Spacer PCB with no extra spacer.
-From my testing, this will not be needed for most builds.
+From my testing, this will not be needed for most builds and will likely be removed in future revisions.

 Verified compatibility list: [Link](./COMPAT.md)